-The Washington Park Association of Hudson County was one of several groups that organized a virtual forum of this election cycle, this time featuring the two Jersey City Board of Education slates going head-to-head in the November 3rd contest.
+The Washington Park Association hosted a virtual forum featuring the two Jersey City Board of Education slates going head-to-head in the November 3rd contest.

 By Daniel Ulloa/Hudson County View